-The level of access at your new property will also affect the cost.
-For example, you may have to take your belongings up to an apartment in a lift which can be time consuming and therefore you’ll be paying for more hours of labour.
+The level of access to your new property will also affect the cost.
+For example, you may have to take your belongings up to an apartment in a lift which can be time-consuming and therefore you’ll be paying for more hours of labour.

 Depending on the size of your property, you’ll probably need to budget somewhere between $500 and $2,500 for removalist costs.
 Now that’s big range, but there’s a huge difference in moving one person’s belongings from an apartment into a new one and moving a big family from one family home to another.
 If you’re moving cities or interstate, this cost could be significantly more expensive.

 It’s a good idea to look at reviews before you commit to a removalist company.
 Especially if you’ve got important valuables.
 A good removalist will have the experience and equipment to really take care of your personal items.